NWChemEx-Project/Utilities/docs/source/making_an_ostream.rst

 xsputn
 ======

-If your buffer leverages an existing ``std::ostream`` or ``std::streambf``, this is the function you want to override.
+This function will ultimately be called everytime the stream wants to write more than one character.
 It's signature is:

 .. code-block:: c++